-- 4 1.
-At the 2020 NCWM Interim Meeting the Committee agreed to remove this item from Block 2 and make it a separate item.
-See background information under Block 2 of this report for additional details. - 2.
-While this item was carried over from the 2020 Interim Meeting, it was not a voting item and therefore not discussed during the continuation of the 2020 Annual Meeting.
-Instead, it was placed on the 2021 Interim Meeting's agenda and was considered during that meeting.
+- 3 NOTE: At the 2020 NCWM Interim Meeting the Committee agreed to remove this item from Block 2 and make it a - 4 separate item.
+See background information under Block 2 in the Appendix section of this report for additional details. - 5 Item Under Consideration:

-10 Amend Handbook 44, General Code as follows:
+- 6 Amend NIST Handbook 44, General Code as follows: - G-T.3.

-- G-T.3.
 Application.
 Tolerances "in excess" and tolerances "in deficiency" shall apply to errors in excess and to errors in deficiency, respectively.
 Tolerances "on overregistration" and tolerances "on underregistration" shall apply to errors in the direction of overregistration and of underregistration, respectively.
 Measurement errors shall be in reference to the "true value," which shall be the legal basis of all tolerance compliance.
 The calculation of measurement error in testing shall follow these principles: - (a) When tolerances in a code are expressed as tolerances "in excess" and tolerances "in deficiency," error shall be calculated as: Error = True Value Device Indication.
 Plus (+) errors are "in excess" and minus (+) errors are "in deficiency".
 These errors may also be known as "errors of delivery." - (b) When tolerances in a code are expressed as tolerances "on overregistration" and tolerances "on underregistration," error shall be calculated as: Error = Device Indication True Value."
 Plus (+) errors are "on overregistration" and minus (+) errors are "on underregistration."
-These errors may also be known as "errors of indication." - (c) The percent error in all cases shall be calculated as: Error% = Error / True Value 100 Example: if the error is +1 g and the true value is 100 g, the error% is +1 % - 27 (Also see Appendix D, Definitions.) - 28 (Amended 20XX) - 29 And amend Appendix D Definitions as follows: - 30 True Value.
-A value representing the quantity of a reference used in evaluating tolerance compliance, which is - 31 obtained using prescribed, traceable standards and a prescribed test procedure performed by an authorized person. - 32 The true value is expressed without uncertainty and is considered to have no error.
-The true value may by assigned - prior to conducting the test or during the conduct of the test.
-Examples: When testing a scale using a test weight, the - 34 true value of the test weight is typically assigned by an authorized laboratory prior to conducting the test.
-When - 35 testing a liquid measuring device, the true value of the test draft is assigned by the authorized inspector during the - 36 conduct of the test. - 37 (Added 20XX)
+These errors may also be known as "errors of indication." - (c) The percent error in all cases shall be calculated as: Error% = Error / True Value 100 Example: if the error is +1 g and the true value is 100 g, the error% is +1 % - 25 (Also see Appendix D, Definitions.) - 26 (Amended 20XX) - 27 And amend Appendix D Definitions as follows: - 28 True Value.
+A value representing the quantity of a reference used in evaluating tolerance compliance, which is - obtained using prescribed, traceable standards and a prescribed test procedure performed by an authorized person. - The true value is expressed without uncertainty and is considered to have no error.
+The true value may by assigned - 31 prior to conducting the test or during the conduct of the test.
+Examples: When testing a scale using a test weight, the - 32 true value of the test weight is typically assigned by an authorized laboratory prior to conducting the test.
+When - 33 testing a liquid measuring device, the true value of the test draft is assigned by the authorized inspector during the - 34 conduct of the test. - (Added 20XX) - 36 Background/Discussion: See Block 2 Background/Discussion through January 2020. - 37 CWMA 2020 Interim Meeting: The S&T committee heard from numerous regulatory officials questioning that if the - 38 purpose of this item is to provide clarity, it seems to provide more confusion.
+We feel this item is not a necessary - 39 addition to the handbook, and recommend this item be withdrawn.